Last Modified: 24 Mar 2016

 We continue our visit by Xe Loi (motorized cart), visiting a bee farm where we transfer to smaller rowing boats allowing us to get deeper into the smaller canals of the Delta.

-Our lunch destination is Diem Phuong restaurant where our local guide will provide us with some advice on the finer points of local cuisine and assist us with ordering some of these delicacies.
+At our lunch destination our local guide will provide us with some advice on the finer points of local cuisine and explain the local delicacies.

 After lunch we continue our journey by boat on narrow water creeks, passing one of the Mekong River's most beautiful islands, Phoenix Islet, where fish farming takes place.
 Towards the end of the day, we arrive at the home of a local family, where we stay in dormitory-style accommodation.
 The pleasant surroundings consist of a 2 hectare garden with seasonal tropical fruits such as longan, durian, mangosteen, banana and grapefruit.
 The local owners will be your welcoming hosts for the evening and can tell you more about life in the Delta.